King COUNTY HOUSING MARKET REPORT

 Market Insights, Statistics, Graphs, And Infographs

-THE KING COUNTY HOUSING MARKET REMAINED IN A FRENZY PACE DURING THE INVENTORY STARVED JANUARY
+THE KING COUNTY HOUSING MARKET REMAINED IN A FRENZY BUT DID START TO SLOW A BIT

-A few things really stuck out to me as I was compiling October stats:
+A few things really stuck out to me as I was compiling the 3rd quarter stats:

-What that story tells me is that most of the listings that came on market were bank owned, fixer uppers, and estate sales.
-That when a good quality 250k -1m listing came on the market there were plenty of buyers ready to make an offer.
+What that story tells me is that even with double the amount of listings coming on the market there are still plenty of buyers ready to buy.

 According to the Seattle Times and US Census Bureau Seattle is the fastest growing city in the country.

 With still amazingly low interest rates, increased job growth, more people moving to Seattle than anywhere else in the country, and an increase in listings in the coming months the Snohomish County real estate market should stay in a surging or frenzy mode for many months to come.

 If you want to stop and list your home right now we would not blame you.
 Just click the button below or reply to this email and we will come out and give you a market price valuation.